TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 	'raw_file': str.
 Clip file path
 	'lanes': list.
 A list of four lanes.
 For each list of one lane, there is only width index on the image.
 	'h_samples': list.
 Same with requested `h_samples`in some evaluation dataset.
+    'run_time': list of float.
+The running time for each frame in the clip.
+The unit is millisecond.
 }
 ```
 The evaluation formula is